walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

 ### Code Along I: Relating Cats to Owners

+Let's say we are creating an app that helps a veterinary office manage the pets it sees as patients and the owners of those pets.
+Let's say this vet is very particular and specializes in cats.
+Our app will have a database that has a `cats` table and an `owners` table.
+We will need a way to relate, or connect, these two tables such that a given cat is associated to its owner and a given owner is associated to the cat (or cats) it owns.

-Let's revisit our `pets_database.db` and our `cats` table.
-Cd into the directory that contains your pet's database and type: `sqlite3 pets_database.db` to connect to our database.
+Let's revisit our `pets_database.db` and our `cats` table. `cd` into the directory that contains your pet's database and type: `sqlite3 pets_database.db` to connect to our database.

 #### Step 1: Creating the Owners Table